rajaneeshk90/Industry-4.0-Specifications-rk/docs/Implementation-Guide/2_3d_printing.md

 ### Example
-A search request for a course  may look like this
+A search request for a 3d printing service  may look like this
 ```

 ```

-An example catalog of courses may look like this
+An example catalog of a 3d printing service may look like this
 ```

 ```